-2 Randomized decision tree and quantum query complexity
+2 Randomized query complexity

-The decision tree model can be extended to two different paradigms of computation, randomized and quantum.
-In both of these paradigms, the task is to come up with a bounded error algorithm.
+The decision tree model can be extended to the randomized computation paradigm too.
+Here, the task is to come up with a bounded error algorithm.
 If you are not familiar, it is described in the next section.

-2.1 Randomized and quantum algorithms
+2.1 Randomized algorithms